Gal Gadot: 2021–present: Streaming projects

 Gadot next starred as the Evil Queen in a live-action adaptation of Disney's 1937 animated film Snow White and the Seven Dwarfs.
 In an interview with GQ, she said Disney needed to confirm she could sing, so she spent a month preparing before auditioning and landing the role.
 She also had her own personal dialect coach for the role.
 In August 2024, calls from pro-Palestinian activists to boycott Disney's Snow White remake emerged due to Gadot's support for Israel.
 In March 2025, it was reported that Disney assigned bodyguards to Gadot after she received death threats linked to co-star Rachel Zegler's "Free Palestine" post during Snow Whites promotional campaign.
 Gadot's performance in the film was polarizing; some felt it showcased her potential as a villain, while others argued she lacked the charisma and menace needed for the role.
 Her rendition of the song "All Is Fair" drew particular criticism for its awkward delivery and lack of vocal strength, which undercut the intended impact of the character.
 In response to the criticism she received for the film, Gadot stated in an interview that audiences primarily saw her as an Israeli rather than as an actress.
 She further added that the film’s lack of success was due to the "pressure on celebrities to speak out against Israel."

-That same year, Gadot appears in Julian Schnabel’s film In the Hand of Dante as Gemma Donati, alongside Oscar Isaac as Nick Tosches / Dante Alighieri and other lead actors.
+Also in 2025, Gadot appeared in Julian Schnabel’s film In the Hand of Dante as Gemma Donati, alongside Oscar Isaac as Nick Tosches / Dante Alighieri and other lead actors.
 Based on Tosches’ novel, the film moves between 14th- and 21st-century Italy and follows the discovery of a handwritten manuscript of Dante’s The Divine Comedy that travels from the Vatican to the New York underworld.
-The film first premiered on September 3, 2025, at the Venice Film Festival.
+The film first premiered on 3 September 2025, at the Venice Film Festival.
 Gadot’s appearance in the film sparked calls for a boycott, in response, Schnabel stated at that he chose the actors for their merits and that they did "an extraordinary job," adding that he sees no reason to boycott artists for their pro-Israel stances.
-When asked why he cast Gadot he responded: "at the time [of casting], I spoke to her on the phone and we did face-offs.
-From that conversation, I knew she could do the role.
-In this film, she really reminds me of Ingrid Bergman.
-She was so warm and embracing toward Isaac.
-And if you’re wondering why this woman is immediately ready to be with this man, it’s because they were married 700 years ago and she recognized him.
-He doesn’t know who he is, but when he looks at her, he thinks, ‘Okay, there’s something familiar."
+When asked about casting Gadot, the director stated that he spoke to her on the phone and conducted screen tests, after which he believed she could perform the role.
+He also commented that in the film, Gadot’s character reminded him of Ingrid Bergman and described her interactions with co-star Isaac as "warm and embracing".